 CC:

-Subject: IEEE 802.11 Working Group response Liaison to 3GPP RAN2 on Estimated WLAN Throughput,
+Subject: IEEE 802.11 Working Group response Liaison to 3GPP RAN2 on Estimated WLAN Throughput

 Discussion:

-The IEEE 802.11 Working Group (WG) thanks the 3GPP RAN WG2 for their Liaison on Estimated WLAN Throughput, for REl-14, related to RAN WG2 work item LTE-WLAN_aggr-Core and appreciates the opportunity to provide 3GPP RAN WG2 feedback on the request [1].
+The IEEE 802.11 Working Group (WG) thanks the 3GPP RAN WG2 for its Liaison on Estimated WLAN Throughput, related to RAN WG2 Release 14 work item LTE-WLAN_aggr-Core [1].

-3GPP RAN WG2 asked IEEE 802.11 WG “to provide feedback on whether there are any accuracy requirements for “Estimated Throughput”, its variations across different implementations, and feasibility of calculation by either STA or AP.
-RAN2 would also like to know if it would be feasible for IEEE to define such requirements, if not already defined, as well as suggest other metrics which can also be useful for LWA operation.”
+The Liaison asked for “feedback on whether there are any accuracy requirements for “Estimated Throughput”, its variations across different implementations, and feasibility of calculation by either STA or AP”, and also “if it would be feasible for IEEE to define such requirements, if not already defined, as well as suggest other metrics which can also be useful for LWA operation.”

-IEEE 802.11 WG informs 3GPP RAN WG2 that:

-The “Estimated Throughput” metric was introduced in IEEE 802.11 REVmc D6.0 [2] with the intent to allow external entities to make better quality traffic steering decisions and network selection decisions by being able to predict the throughput that might be obtained through a link with an 802.11 STA [3].
-Therefore, in principle, it can be applied to both the pre-activation and post-activation phases of LWA.
+The Estimated Throughput metric was introduced in IEEE 802.11-2016 [2] with the intent to allow external entities to make better quality traffic steering decisions and network selection decisions by being able to predict the throughput that might be obtained through a link with an 802.11 STA [3].

+A WLAN device that supports Estimated Throughput (an “ESP STA”) transmits the Estimated Service Parameters (ESP) element in Beacon frames (in the case of APs) and Probe Responses (in the case of APs and, optionally, STAs), and should use the algorithm in Annex R.7, which takes values contained in the ESP element received from a peer device as inputs, to calculate the Estimated Throughput metric for the “outbound” direction (from the peer device to this device).
+A WLAN device that does not support Estimated Throughput does not transmit the ESP element and does not calculate the Estimated Throughput metric(s).

+Therefore, a non-AP (client) device that supports Estimated Throughput can receive the ESP element in Beacon (or Probe Response) frames from an AP, and use it to calculate the Estimated Throughput metric for the downlink direction (from the AP to the client device).

+Similarly, an AP that supports Estimated Throughput can first solicit the ESP element from client device(s) by sending a Probe Request frame that requests this element and, on receiving a response, use it to calculate the Estimated Throughput metric for the uplink direction (from the client device to the AP).

+Since Beacon frames are transmitted at a constant cadence by APs, and Probe Request/Response frames can be transmitted both pre-association and post-association, in principle the Estimated Throughput metric can be applied to both the pre-activation and post-activation phases of LWA.
-The current draft of P802.11mc D8.0 [4] specification does not currently provide any specification for “Estimated Throughput” accuracy or the variation across different implementations.

-IEEE 802.11 would welcome any clarifications on the requirements for WLAN metrics in the specific usage of.
-In particular, while the Estimated Throughput metric can be applied to both pre-activation and post-activation phases of LWA, it is also noted that additional metrics may be more relevant in post-activation phase where historical link quality statistics may be available.
+The IEEE 802.11 standard does not currently specify the accuracy of the Estimated Throughput metric or its variation across different implementations.
+We welcome any clarifications on RAN2’s requirements for WLAN metrics.
+For example, it is noted that additional metrics may be more relevant in post-activation phase where historical link quality statistics may be available.

 Actions: